-- The public is encouraged to wear face masks in all City facilities.
+- The public is required to wear face masks in all City facilities.

 - Indoor youth programming is available - view the programs here.

-- Al Anderson Memorial Pool is closed for the season.
+- Al Anderson Memorial Pool is open for the season. - view the schedule

 - Douglas Recreation Centre is closed to the public until further notice.

 - Timms Community Centre Weight Room is available for 90-minute time-slots.
 Pre-registration is required.
 Register online, or call 604-514-2940.

 - Adult Indoor Fitness classes at Timms Community Centre are starting on May 31, 2021.
 Pre-registration is required.
 Register online, or call 604-514-2940.